Understanding Roth IRA conversions

 What is a Roth IRA conversion?

 Converting to a Roth IRA involves moving assets from your traditional IRA or employer-based retirement plan to a Roth IRA.
-While you'll pay taxes on the pre-tax retirement assets in the year you convert, future earnings on your money will be tax-free in a Roth IRA — and withdrawals will be tax-free as well, when you have met certain requirements.
+While you'll pay taxes on the pretax retirement assets in the year you convert, future earnings on your money will be tax-free in a Roth IRA — and withdrawals will be tax-free as well, when you have met certain requirements.

-Should I convert pre-tax assets to a Roth IRA?
+Should I convert pretax assets to a Roth IRA?

-Benefits: Reasons to consider a conversion
+Benefits: Reasons a conversion may make the most sense

 • Assets in a Roth IRA are not subject to required minimum distributions (RMDs).
 So, if you don't need the money at age 73, you can let it keep working on a tax-free basis.1